jonlpersson/ed-latimore/site/_posts/2024-09-16-the-book-made-me-do-it-why-i-m-boxing-again.md

 categories:
   - Reality
 description: >-
   I hope this post ages well.
+Once upon a time, I was a professional boxer.
+Now, at the age of 40, I'll be fighting again.
 In this essay, I explain why I'm boxing and what I hope to accomplish this time around.
 image: /assets/images/posts/ed-not-lean.jpg
 ---
 Let's start this newsletter with a brief summary of my past.